jagadeesh2318/CometAgent/COMET_OPTIMIZATION_GUIDE.md

-# Comet Browser Trading Agent Optimization Guide
+# Comet Browser Trading Agent - Complete Implementation Guide

 ## Overview
-This guide documents the specific optimizations made to the CometAgent trading system for Perplexity's Comet browser, based on research into Comet's unique capabilities and trading platform integrations.
+This guide documents the complete Comet-only implementation of the CometAgent trading system for Perplexity's Comet browser.
+The system has been optimized exclusively for Comet's autonomous execution capabilities, removing all Atlas dependencies for a streamlined experience.

 ## Key Research Findings